-The University of Chicago and The Grainger College of Engineering partner to expand the undergraduate track of UChicago’s accelerator program
+The University of Chicago and the Grainger College Of Engineering Partner to Expand Undergraduate Track of UChicago’s Accelerator Program

 The Polsky Center for Entrepreneurship and Innovation at the University of Chicago is expanding the College New Venture Challenge (CNVC), the undergraduate track of its nationally-ranked Edward L. Kaplan, ’71, New Venture Challenge (NVC) startup accelerator program by collaborating with the University of Illinois at Urbana-Champaign (U of I).
 In addition to serving College students at UChicago, the CNVC will now serve the startup track of U of I’s City Scholars program, in which students from The Grainger College of Engineering interested in entrepreneurship spend a semester living and studying in Chicago while working on a student-led venture.